rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 We need two widgets: one for the dialogue text (a simple big multiline text box) and another one for questions/choices (a simple text button triggering a Lua function when clicked)

+To allow Lua opening and closing the dialogue widgets we need to expose two new functions:

+We can now update the code to manage the dialogues when the 'Speak' event is triggered

 ## More Lua functions: change the current camera and Character's face

 Challenge: improve the set_camera() function to allow for custom blend time specified from Lua.